School District 70 Pacific Rim

 School District 70 Pacific Rim (formerly School District 70 Alberni) is a school district on the west coast of Vancouver Island in British Columbia.
 The board office and the majority of the schools are located in Port Alberni but the district extends to the west to include Ucluelet, Tofino, and Bamfield.

 At the request of the Board of School Trustees, the name of the district was changed from School District 70 Alberni to School District 70 Pacific Rim by the Province of British Columbia through an Order-in-Council on September 20, 2020.

+The current Superintendent of the Pacific Rim School District is Peter Klaver.

 Schools

+Board of Education

+The district is governed by the school board, which consists of six school trustees elected from the Alberni Valley region, and one from the West Coast region.
+Elections are held every four years.
+The most recent election was on October 15, 2022.
+The next scheduled election will be October 17, 2026.